St Patrick's, Carlow College: Present

-In 2012 the School of Education, Trinity College Dublin, began to offer Postgraduate Diploma/Masters in Education in Higher Education at Carlow College.

-2018 saw the commencement of an evening course in Local History.

-In 2019 there is a student body of approximately 700 students, full and part-time, taking degrees in the humanities (in all fields of philosophy, theology and the liberal arts) and in the fields of social care; however, this number is likely to increase in the forthcoming years as the college has built a fine reputation of being a 'home away from home,' as the college has a unique, community-orientated ethos.

 In 2021 Carlow College, in association with IT Carlow and Carlow-Kilkenny Skillnet the part-time Level 8 Higher Diploma in Arts in Journalism and New Media Content commenced.

 A new Level 9 MA and Postgraduate Diploma in Regional Irish History, was launched in 2021.

 Carlow College was successful in 2021 in joining the European, Erasmus Charter in Higher Education (ECHE).

+In 2025, there is a student body of approximately 650 students, full and part-time, undergraduate and postgraduate, taking degrees in the humanities (in all fields of philosophy, theology and the liberal arts) and in the fields of social care.

 A Graduation ceremony takes place each October with awards of Certificate, Diploma and Degrees being awarded.
 More recently an annual college ball has commenced.

 Services and facilities at the college include lecture theatres, the P.J.
 Brophy Memorial Library, study facilities, IT facilities, canteen, students, online learning via moodle.

 The Carlow College Literary Awards & Creative Writing Showcase, takes place each year to celebrate and showcase student achievement, with awards for students in each year.